 3. Better Measurement and Attribution

-Because CTV ads are digital, advertisers can track metrics such as impressions, completion rates, and frequency.
+Because CTV advertising is digital, advertisers can track metrics such as impressions, completion rates, and frequency.
 Many platforms also allow cross-device attribution, meaning you can see when someone viewed your CTV ad and later made a purchase on their phone or laptop.

 4. Non-Skippable Formats

-Most connected TV ads are non-skippable, so you’re guaranteed to get your message in front of viewers.
+Most CTV ads are non-skippable, so you’re guaranteed to get your message in front of viewers.
 This creates strong brand recall—often higher than standard online video ads.

 5. Creative Flexibility